Fitting exercise in to your busy life

 Fit exercise into a busy life

 People who do shorter training sessions are more likely to keep it up than those doing longer sessions.
-So if you only have 20min to go for a walk do it!
+So if you only have 20min, go for a short jog!
 Something is better than nothing.